Submit to Nat. Brut

 General Submission Information - Please Read

-We hold Free Open Fiction, Nonfiction, and Poetry Submissions during the spring and fall.
+We hold Free Open Fiction, Nonfiction, and Poetry Submissions during the spring.
 We also open submissions for our folios once a year.
 We aim to have a turn-around time of three months for all Open Submissions.

 General submission guidelines:

 We DO accept submissions of fiction, nonfiction, and poetry via email.
 Please be familiar with the guidelines below for each category before submitting.